 What is helix?

-helix acts as a library you can import in your code.
+helix acts as a package you can import in your code.
 Implementations:

 Use cases